 - 2014 – Implements new curriculum with majors in Journalism, Strategic Communications, Cinema & Television Arts (BA and BFA), Communication Design, Media Analytics and Sport Management

 - 2015 – Partners with business school to create the M.S. in Management with a concentration in Corporate Communications

 - 2016 – Moves into the new Schar Hall and Steers Pavilion and renovates McEwen, more than doubling the school’s facilities and consolidating student media

-- 2017 – Renovates Long Building as new home for Sport Management and the M.A. in Interactive Media program, and launches Maroon Sports in partnership with Elon Athletics
+- 2017 – Renovates Long Building as new home for Sport Management and the M.A. in Interactive Media program, and launches Maroon Sports (now Elon Sports Vision) in partnership with Elon Athletics

 - Truth, accuracy and fairness